howtographql/howtographql/content/backend/graphql-java/2-queries.md

 ![](http://i.imgur.com/jMO6hB9.png)

-Keep using Graph*i*QL to test out queries and mutation as you follow the tutorial.
+Keep using GraphiQL to test out queries and mutation as you follow the tutorial.